ControlSystemStudio/phoebus/core/pva/TLS.md

 PV Access Certificate Management Service (pvacms)
 =================================================

-An EPICS administrator needs to deploy pvacms as a service and maintain certificates for servers (IOCs) and clients (users running CS-Studio).
+An EPICS administrator needs to deploy `pvacms` as a service and maintain certificates for servers (IOCs) and clients (users running CS-Studio as well as IOCs reading from other IOCs).
 This is an example recipe for getting started.

-1) Build EPICS base and pvxs as described on https://george-mcintyre.github.io/pvxs/spvaqstart.html
+1) Build EPICS base and PVXS as described on https://george-mcintyre.github.io/pvxs/spvaqstart.html

 2) Start `pvacms -v`.
 It will create several files, including

  * `~/.config/pva/1.3/admin.p12`: Certificate for the `admin` user

+3) For an IOC, request a hybrid server and client certificate.
-3) Request a server (IOC) certificate, note its "Certificate identifier":
+   Note its "Certificate identifier":

    ```
    $ authnstd --name ioc --cert-usage hybrid